Scottie Thompson (basketball): Barangay Ginebra San Miguel (2015–present)

-On January 6, 2023, Thompson was awarded with his second Best Player of the Conference award, this time in the 2022–23 PBA Commissioner's Cup.
-On November 5, 2023, he was included in the 2022–23 PBA Mythical First Team for the second straight season.
+On January 6, 2023, Thompson was awarded with his second Best Player of the Conference award, this time in the 2022–23 Commissioner's Cup.
+On November 5, 2023, he was included in the 2022–23 Mythical First Team for the second straight season.

-On September 10, 2024, Thompson recorded his 9th triple-double of his career with 21 points, 10 rebounds and 11 assists in a 112–98 victory against the Blackwater Bossing.
+On September 10, 2024, Thompson recorded his 9th triple-double of his career with 21 points, 10 rebounds and 11 assists in a 112–98 victory against Blackwater.

 On April 2, 2025, Thompson was included in the 50 Greatest Players in PBA History.

+On January 11, 2026, Thompson helped Barangay Ginebra tie the series against the San Miguel Beermen in a 105–91 victory in Game 4 of the semifinals of the 2025–26 Philippine Cup.
+He registered his 11th career triple-double with a career-high of 35 points, 11 rebounds and 11 assists.
+Thompson was the first local player in almost 33 years to score a 30-point triple double since Johnny Abarrientos of Alaska posted 30 points, 15 rebounds and 11 assists in a losing cause vs. Swift Mighty Meaty Hotdogs in the 1993 All-Filipino Cup, while on the winning effort, was the first in 35 years since Ronnie Magsanoc of the Shell Rimula X registered 32 points, 13 rebounds and 18 assists in a win vs. Pepsi Hotshots during the 1990 All-Filipino Conference.

+On June 17, 2026, Thompson was named the Finals MVP of the 2026 Commissioner's Cup finals after helping Barangay Ginebra beat the TNT Tropang 5G in Game 7.

 National team career

 Thompson was part of the 12-man Sinag Pilipinas lineup that competed in the 2015 Southeast Asian Games and 2015 SEABA Championship, both held in Singapore, where they won gold medals in both occasions.

 Thompson was included in the 21-man pool for the 2023 FIBA World Cup, where he was eventually included in the final 12-man lineup.